Financials & Governance

 We are entrusted with people's hopes, dreams, and financial resources in perpetuity.
 We manage them in ways that uphold that trust and exceed expectations while remaining cost effective.

 A Certified 501(c)(3)

 CFCV is a nonprofit charitable organization dedicated to strengthening our diverse community for both present and future generations.

 Original IRS Determination Letter (PDF)

 Recognized by National Standards for U.S. Community Foundations

-In 2005, CFCV became among the first 150 community foundations to be recognized for having organizational and financial practices that are in accordance with the National Standards for U.S. Community Foundations, underscoring our commitment to high quality operations, organizational transparency, and excellence in donor and community service.
+In 2005, CFCV became among the first 150 community foundations to be recognized for having organizational and financial practices that are in accordance with the National Standards for U.S. Community Foundations®—the highest standards for philanthropic excellence.

 CFCV's asset allocation is outlined in our Investment Policy Statement.
 The Finance Committee of CFCV's Board of Directors is responsible for oversight of all financial activities of the Foundation.
 Investments are also given constant stewardship by the larger Board of Trustees and professional staff.